jw3126/ONNXRunTime.jl/docs/src/explanation.md

 # julia : [1 2 3;4 5 6]
 # memory: 1 4 2 5 3 6
 ```
-As a preproccing step this array is copied to C layout:
+As a preprocessing step this array is copied to C layout:
 ```julia
 # julia : [1 3 5; 2 4 6]
 # memory: 1 2 3 4 5 6